OpenValue-D/angular-basic-training/docs/assignments/ASSIGNMENT_1.md

 products works!
 ```

-- Add the following product to `products-overview.ts` and make sure it's typed correctly
+- Add the following product to `products-overview.ts` and make sure it's typed correctly as a new field `products`.

 ```typescript
 {